Hasanlu Lovers: Scientific analysis

 Anthropologists Page Selinsky and Janet Monge go into extensive detail about the DNA testing of the Hasanlu lovers and how the DNA testing compares to the skeletal assessment of their biological sex.

-The lovers were first sampled for specific isotopes to see if there were any differences in the skeletal series and the diets that they consumed.
+The 'lovers' were first sampled for specific isotopes to see if there were any differences in the skeletal series and the diets that they consumed.
 What the isotopic testing revealed was that the diets of the individuals were quite varied, but they were not patterned in any particular way.
 Isotopic signatures indicate that the diets of the residents of Hasanlu were varied, including wheat, barley, sheep and goats.
-Isotopic signatures coming from oxygen revealed the lovers' settlement patterns; these oxygen isotopic signatures revealed that the lovers, and the other Hasanlu people, were all born and raised in the Hasanlu area.
+Isotopic signatures coming from oxygen revealed the individuals' settlement patterns; these oxygen isotopic signatures revealed that the 'lovers', and the other Hasanlu people, were all born and raised in the Hasanlu area.

 It was concluded by Selinsky and Monge that both individuals were male.
 They came to this conclusion when comparing both the DNA analysis and skeletal assessment.
 Dr Selinsky stated that the pelvis was the single best criterion for estimating the sex of the skeletons as there are distinctive features between a female and a male pelvis.

 The skeleton on the right (referred to as SK 335) is lying on its back.
 The front portion of his pelvis was lost but when examining his sciatic notch, it was evident he was a male due to the very narrow gap which is a distinctive feature of the male pelvis.
 As such, researchers identified the skeleton as male largely based on the pelvis.
 The skeleton had no apparent evidence of disease or healed lifetime injuries.

 For the left skeleton (SK 336), lying on its left side facing SK 335, the sex estimation was less clear, but overall research suggests a male: the cranium is distinctively male, while the pelvis is more mixed in its morphology.
 At the time of excavation, this skeleton was originally identified as female.
 This was because his sciatic notch was quite wide, a characteristic of a female pelvis, but the front portion of his pelvis which was retrieved from the site, had an acute angle in the front and was less pulled out than a female's, which suggested the skeleton was a male.
 The individual appeared to have been healthy in life, and the skeleton had no apparent evidence of healed lifetime injuries.
-The sex of the lovers was confirmed from a bone sample for an ancient DNA analysis.
+The sex of the 'lovers' was confirmed from a bone sample for an ancient DNA analysis.
 The genetic determination of the Hasanlu lovers was male.

 The age of the two skeletons was also determined.
 Dental evidence suggests that the right skeleton was a young adult or subadult, estimated to be aged 19–22 years old, as he has third molars, and his wisdom teeth recently grew.
 His skull was less developed, which was attributable to the young age of the individual.
 The left skeleton was estimated to be an older adult 30–35 years old; his skull had fully developed, and the cranium was distinctively male.